 Customers gradually became aware of their purchasing power and once they started exercising this power, it created a vacuum in the market.
 To fill this vacuum, many businesses rushed in and this created huge competition among the businesses to hold their ground.

 To capture the purchasing power of the customers, businesses have been coming up with creative advertisements and marketing strategies.
-The purpose of these campaigns is to influence the customer’s decision-making process and pull them towards their business.
+The purpose of these campaigns is to influence the customer’s decision-making process and pull them toward their business.
 It may sound a bit cynical and manipulative when we put it like that, but a customer is aware of this whole process…we hope!

 We all know that branding is the key to covering a wide area of the market with minimum resources, but what does it really mean?
 Why is customer service the face of any brand?
 Can excellent customer service compensate for a mediocre product or service?
 This article is all about that!